Lover.ly

-Lover.ly is a virtual wedding planner and media platform that allows brides, grooms, and enthusiasts to discover wedding ideas, receive tips, purchase wedding products, evaluate whom to hire for their weddings, and share their findings.
-Their virtual wedding planning app uses AI and chat technology to service their customers.
-They have a database of editorial content that uses a proprietary tagging program to aggregate content from wedding blogs, wedding magazines, as well as retailers, brands and vendors, creating relevant searchable content.
-Lover.ly was launched in 2012 in New York City.
+Lover.ly is an all-in-one digital wedding planning platform and search engine.
+Launched in 2012, its database of editorial content uses a proprietary tagging program to aggregate content from wedding blogs, wedding magazines, as well as retailers, brands and vendors.
+Lover.ly is free for all users and uses AI and chat technology to service their customers.

 History

-Kellee Khalil, the company's founder and chief executive officer, was inspired to design the wedding discovery engine after helping to plan her sister's wedding.
-Khalil says of the experience "I was 40 pages deep in a search on Google, then if I found what I wanted I'd drag it over to another page, then start e-mailing links.
-It was kind of a nightmare," she says.
-"And I figured, if it's this hard for me, what's a bride in Wisconsin who may be on a budget and has no sister to give up her life for 12 months to help going to do?"
+Kellee Khalil was inspired to design the wedding discovery engine after helping to plan her sister's wedding.
 Khalil officially launched Lover.ly on Valentine's Day of 2012.

-Kellee moved to New York and launched Lover.ly with a mission to provide an all-in-one resource where couples could discover wedding ideas, shop designers, organize events details, and hire their wedding day team.

-How it works
+In February 2012, Lover.ly raised $500,000 from Joanne Wilson and others.

+In 2013, Lover.ly released an updated iOS7 application in an effort to further optimize the platform given that 30 percent of the company's overall traffic, and 60 percent of its total engagement, happens in its mobile app.
+It also launched a new "Popular" tab, which lets users see exactly what's trending on the site in real time, in August.

+In 2016, Loverly launched the first ever virtual wedding planning iOS application, offering couples a wedding concierge service.
+Through the Loverly Weddings app, wedding planning packages start at a flat fee of $49.

+Operations

 Lover.ly offers a searchable database of aggregated content from blogs, magazines, retailers, and brands, and provides wedding planning tips from its own wedding editorial experts.
 Once on Lover.ly, users can search by keyword, category, or color, and as of 2013, hundreds of thousands images were available to browse on the site.
 As part of Lover.ly's commerce functionality, users can also purchase items that they discover.

 During a 2013 interview in USA Today's Change Agent column, Khalil said that "the idea [of Lover.ly] is simply that your wedding binder lives in the cloud...
 I'm building this for my generation of brides.
 For us, it's all about the visual web, whether you're on a computer, tablet, or your phone."

-Retail partners

 Lover.ly has partnered with retail brands such as Nordstrom, Minted, Etsy, and Anthropologie.
 Through these partnerships, brands can raise awareness, syndication, and sales, while users can more easily access content and make purchases.
 As of August 2013, Lover.ly has 250,000 shoppable products from 2,000 brands on site that appear alongside a collection of wedding related images.

-Monetization

-Lover.ly utilizes four primary monetization methods.